git-pull/tao-of-tmux/manuscript/00-foreword.md

 ## Errata {#errata}

+This is my first book.
+I am human and make mistakes.

 If you find errors in this book please submit them to me at tao.of.tmux <AT>
 nospam git-pull.com.